openstack/nova/api-guide/source/general_info.rst

    - **enable, disable, disable-log-reason**

-     The service can be disabled to indicate the service didn't provided service anymore.
+     The service can be disabled to indicate the service is not available anymore.
      This is used by administrator to stop service for maintenance.
      For example, when Administrator wants to maintain a specific compute node, Administrator can disable nova-compute service on that compute node.
 Then nova won't dispatch any new compute request to that compute node anymore.